What every Canadian investor needs to know today

 Equity Markets

-U.S. stock futures signalled sharp declines Thursday after the Dow's record close a day earlier with earnings at the forefront along with continued speculation about who will ultimately steer the Federal Reserve once Janet Yellen.
-On this side of the border, futures were also lower as oil prices slid and traders weighed corporate results.
+eBbay tumbled 4.4 per cent after the online marketplace warned current-quarter profit could miss estimates.

+World stocks set a fresh record high before stalling in Europe on Thursday, as the longest winning streak for Japanese stocks since 1988 and the first close above 23,000 for Wall Street's Dow index helped to offset nerves about Spain.

 Thursday's session also marks three decades since the 1987 Black Monday market crash, although overseas movement suggests a different outcome for this trading day with world shares again touching fresh highs and Japan's Nikkei notching its 13th straight day of gains.
-In the U.S., a pullback looked likely with Dow futures down by triple digits at one point after Wednesdays' record close above 23,000 as tech stocks including Apple and eBay sagged.
+In the U.S., the pullback came after Wednesdays' record close above 23,000 as tech stocks including Apple and eBay sagged.

 "The solid U.S. earnings season is building a strong case for a hawkish Federal Reserve policy and should help easing concerns on soft inflation," LCG senior market analyst Ipek Ozkardeskaya said in a note setting up the trading day.
 "Sixty out of 498 companies in S&P500 released results so far and earnings positively surprised by 4.68 per cent, nearly one fourth of the Dow Jones and 10 percent of the NASDAQ companies announced earnings as well and surprised investors by 6.37 per cent and 5.62 per cent respectively."